 Wayne Cochran and C.C.
 Riders

-These jam-packed few months were an intense crash course in theory, charts, arrangements, and the business side of performing.
+These jam-packed few months were an intense crash course in music theory, charts, arrangements, and the business side of performing.

 The result was a tone both punchy and endlessly malleable, which stayed a key ingredient in that one-of-a-kind sound.

-Meeting Joe
+Meeting Joe Zawinul

 It was a half-serious boast he’d given countless times since his teen years.
 Still, one never knows when normal-seeming conversations might pay dividends somewhere down the line.